blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Instantaneous
 You levitate up to six pieces of ammunition, which you propel towards one or more targets.
 Make an ranged spell attack for each piece of ammunition, which deals 1d4+1 piercing damage upon a hit.
-If all pieces ammunition target the same creature, you may forego the attack rolls to instead force the target to make a dexterity saving throw.
+If all pieces ammunition target the same creature, you may forego the attack rolls to instead force the target to make a dexterity saving throw to halve  6d4+6 piercing damage.
-When you do this, the target receives up to 6d4+6 damage on a failure, or half as much on a success.
 ```

 ```